- How is Waldenstrom macroglobulinemia treated?

 Stem cell transplant for Waldenstrom macroglobulinemia

-Blood-forming stem cells used for a transplant come either from blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
-Peripheral blood stem cells are obtained using a procedure similar to a blood donation, while bone marrow donation is usually done in an operating room (while the donor is asleep under general anesthesia).
+Blood-forming stem cells used for a transplant come either from the blood or from the bone marrow.
 Bone marrow transplants were more common in the past, but they have largely been replaced by stem cells taken from the blood.

 Autologous stem cell transplant

 This is the type of transplant used most often in WM.
 In an autologous SCT, a patient’s own blood-forming stem cells are removed from his bloodstream and stored to use later.
 Then high doses of chemo (and sometimes radiation) are given to kill the WM cells.
-The high doses of chemotherapy kill the normal bone marrow cells as well as the cancer cells.
+The high doses of chemo kill the normal bone marrow cells as well as the cancer cells.
 After chemo, the frozen stem cells are thawed and returned to the body (like a blood transfusion).

 Allogeneic stem cell transplant